ckjeldgaard/notes/docs/google-cloud-architect/case-studies/mountkirk-games.md

+---
+sidebar_position: 3
+---

 # Mountkirk Games

-- Makes online multiplayer games
+- Makes online multiplayer games for mobile platforms
 - Expanding to other platforms.
 Is on GCP

 ## Concerns

 - New multiplayer game on GKE
-- Use global load balancer
+- Use global load balancer to keep latency down
-- Global leader board
+- Global real-time leader board (rely on streaming data)
 - Use _Cloud Spanner_ as database

 ## Existing

 5 games on GCP
+Some legacy games

 **Recommended for GDPR: Cloud EKM (External Key Manager), Cloud DLP (Data Loss Prevention)**